nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_INTRO.md

 Now they have decided to start a family business and started a sink repair and plumbing service.

 They have hired you to create a web application that will let people submit service requests that they can view quickly what needs to be done.
-They want people to register an account with their full name and email address.
-A person can come back at any time and enter their name and email on a login page to use the application.

-They want a person to enter in a description of the job, the address where the work needs to be done, their spending limit for the job, and a date the work should be completed by.
+They want a form where a person can enter in a description of the job, the address where the work needs to be done, their spending limit for the job, and a date the work should be completed by.

-Once they are done with a job, they want that service request to be marked as complete.
-They also want to track who worked on the service request _(Maude or Merle)_.
+Once they are done with a job, they want a way to...

+1. Track who worked on the service request.
+It could be only one of them that worked on the job, or they could both work on it if it's a large job.
+1. Once Maude and/or Merle are recorded to have finished the job, they want the UI to reflect that the job is complete.

 If they don't have time to work on a particular request, they want the ability to delete it from the list.